hansen1904/nordic-bank/docs/adr/0001-decision-on-backend-language.md

 - Good, because it offers strong security features.
 - Good, because it has a robust framework with .NET.
 - Good, because it integrates well with Microsoft products and services.
+- Bad, because it may have higher runtime memory consumption compared to more lightweight languages.
+- Bad, because the development environment setup can be more complex, especially on non-Windows platforms.

 ### Go
 - Good, because it is designed for concurrency and performance, making it highly efficient.